How To Celebrate A Greek Christmas

-Pomegranates, that bright red fruit indigenous to the Mediterranean, have been a symbol of prosperity since the days of the ancient Greeks.
-It is a commonly used during the Christmas season, both as decoration and as food.
-Basil, too, is a Greek Christmas symbol.
+Pomegranates, the bright red fruits indigenous to the Mediterranean, have been a symbol of prosperity since the days of the ancient Greeks.
+It is commonly used during the Christmas season, both as decoration and as food.
+Basil is also a Greek Christmas symbol.
 A sprig is traditionally wrapped around a cross and sprinkled with holy water each day during the season.

-Step 1: Take the children to see Santa Claus, who can often be found outside shopping areas giving treats to children.
+- Take the children to see Santa Claus (more commonly referred to in Greece as Saint Nicholas), who can often be found outside shopping areas giving treats to children.

-Step 6: Immerse the basil and cross in holy water once a day and sprinkle drops in every room of your house to keep the sprites, or "killantzarin," away.
-These sprites are known to slide down the chimney between Christmas and Epiphany (January 6) and play mischievous pranks on your family.
+- Immerse the basil and cross in holy water once a day and sprinkle drops in every room of your house to keep the 'bad spirits' or 'killantzarin' away.
+These spirits are known to slide down the chimney between Christmas and Epiphany (January 6) and play mischievous pranks on your family.